 A wonderful counselor at my university described Naturopathic Medicine to me during a conversation about what the heck I was going to do with my life – it was as if someone had created a profession just for me.
 I was hooked, it was exactly what I wanted to do, and I have never looked back.

 While I was in University, I had an experience that deepened my appreciation for what physical and emotional stress can do to the body and how powerful diet and natural medicine are in regaining that balance.
 I had a severe full body outbreak of eczema after over training for triathlons and a stressful workload in school.
 Anyone who has experienced eczema knows that the itching, cracking, and bleeding makes you want to tear your skin off!

-Dr. Kira sought treatment from a local Naturopathic doctor who discovered numerous food sensitivities.She noticed a major improvement after only a few days of eliminating the offending foods.
-After several weeks, 90% of her symptoms abated.
+I connected with a local Naturopathic doctor who discovered I had numerous food sensitivities.
+I noticed a major improvement after only a few days of eliminating the offending foods.
+After several weeks, 90% of my symptoms abated.
 The biggest bonus was being able to sleep again!
-This dramatic improvement through diet—specifically food sensitivity elimination—is the reason she chose to use this as a major focus in her practice.
-After completing her BA, Dr. Kira moved to Toronto where she thrived during the 4 years of study at the Canadian College of Naturopathic Medicine taking a special interest in detoxification, digestive disorders, and homeopathic medicine.
+This dramatic improvement through diet—specifically food sensitivity elimination—is the reason I chose to use this as a major focus in practice.
+After completing my BA, I moved to Toronto where I made my way through 4 years of intensive study at the Canadian College of Naturopathic Medicine taking a special interest in detoxification, digestive disorders, and homeopathic medicine.